KyleDavis2200/Keeboard/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/0a6baa3a-fc72-44a8-9d63-af3da7d6a95a)

 Well...
 It turns out I wasn't finished.
 The keyboard came out way over budget, so I will need to redesign it to cut costs.
 Instead of using an aluminum plate and an aluminum base plate, I am going to make them both out of PLA (base plate integrated into case).
-This should cut costs significantly, but that will ahve to wait for another day.
+This should cut costs significantly, but that will have to wait for another day.
 ![image](https://github.com/user-attachments/assets/61493d56-6516-4113-9cf7-1fe43a3d00d3)

 6/11/25